itzikst/GeoTrends/README.md

 Shows the locations of sites on a blank topographic map
 * **Map:** supports standard pan and zoom actions.
 * **Markers:** clicking a marker opens an Info Window with additional details and a link to the original DB record.
-* **Smelting site:** clicking a smelting site (indicated by a fire icon) shows the mining sites that are nearest to it.
+* **Smelting site:** clicking a smelting site (indicated by a fire icon) shows the mining sites that are the nearest to it.
-* **Mining site:** clicking a mining site (indicated by a green mining pick icon) shows the mining sites that are nearest to it.
+* **Mining site:** clicking a mining site (indicated by a green mining pick icon) shows the smelting site that is the nearest to it.